-- Their qualifications as a coach/official are substantiated through BWSW. - They complete a profile to identify training needs/aspirations. - They are reminded that they have agreed to abide by the BWSW Code of Ethics and Behaviour, and they may face disciplinary action if there is an allegation that the Code has been broken. - The expectations, roles and responsibilities of the job are clarified (e.g. thorough a formal or informal work programme or goal setting exercise). - The BWSW Safeguarding Policy and Procedures are explained and training needs established. - If practicable, the new recruit should be mentored by an experienced person.
+- They are reminded that they have agreed to abide by the Coaches Code of Conduct (where appropriate) and the Safeguarding Regulation and they may face disciplinary action if there is an allegation that they have committed a breach. - The expectations, roles and responsibilities of the job are clarified (e.g. thorough a formal or informal work programme or goal setting exercise). - BWSW's safeguarding policies and procedures are explained and training needs established. - If practicable, the new recruit should be mentored by an experienced person.

 Checks are only part of the process to protect young people from possible abuse.
 Appropriate training will enable individuals to recognise their responsibilities with regard to their own good practice and the reporting of suspected poor practice/concerns of possible abuse.
-All BWSW coaches, cable operators and club welfare officers will be required to have completed a Safeguarding and Protecting Children training.
+All BWSW coaches, cable operators and Club Welfare Officers will be required to have completed a recognised safeguarding course (which should be refreshed every three years).